 How to Create a Great PowerPoint Presentation

 "There's something in the air."
 With these five words, Steve Jobs opened the 2008 Macworld conference.
 Jobs is often cited as one of corporate America's greatest presenters, and that's simply because he understands one thing: how to tell a story.
-Like any great sales pitch, an effective PowerPoint offers a compelling narrative; it elicits an emotional response from the audience, even if the subject is, say, debt consolidation, or finance derivatives.
+Like any great sales pitch, an effective PowerPoint offers a compelling narrative; it elicits an emotional response from the audience, even if the subject is, say, debt consolidation, or financial derivatives.
 The trick is to understand how to engage your listeners, keep them focused, and use the right visual imagery to convey your message.
 So whether you're pitching an idea to investors, introducing a new product to your clients, or simply reviewing your company's quarterly results, a great PowerPoint presentation will leave your audience feeling inspired.

 Creating a great PowerPoint is simpler than you might think.
-More often than not, you don't need to be a great designer, writer or orator to come up with an attention-grabbing presentation.
-What you do need, however, is an understanding of how to capture an audience's focus—and perhaps a bit of their imagination.
+More often than not, you don't need to be a great designer, writer, or orator to come up with an attention-grabbing presentation.
+What you do need, however, is an understanding of how to capture an audience's focus--and perhaps a bit of their imagination.
 Here are a few tips on how to create a PowerPoint that your audience won't forget.

-Creating a Great PowerPoint: Create a narrative.
+Creating a Great PowerPoint: Create a Narrative.

 "One thing I like to do is make sure there's a logical story," says Janet Bornemann, the creative director of PowerPoint Studio, based in Acton, Massachusetts.
-Bornemann, who designs PowerPoint presentations for corporate clients, says that just like any piece of good writing, there needs to be a beginning, middle, and an end to your presentation.
-Traditionally, in the beginning of the presentation you tell the audience what you plan to cover, in the middle of the presentation you tell them, and in the end, you tell them what you've told them.
+Bornemann, who designs PowerPoint presentations for corporate clients, says that just like any piece of good writing, there needs to be a beginning, a middle, and an end to your presentation.
+Traditionally, in the beginning of the presentation, you tell the audience what you plan to cover, in the middle of the presentation you tell them, and in the end, you tell them what you've told them.
 One clever tip Bornemann recommends is to use five words per line, and five lines per slide.

 Guy Kawasaki, a venture capitalist and Inc. contributor, has his own technique for creating a storyline for an entrepreneur's PowerPoint presentation to investors.
 His method, which he calls the 10/20/30 rule, is a great way to structure your presentation's story.
 "It's quite simple," Kawasaki wrote on his blog, How to Change the World.
 "A PowerPoint presentation should have ten slides, last no more than twenty minutes, and contain no font smaller than thirty points."